Large Latin American Millimeter Array

-The Large Latin American Millimeter Array (LLAMA) is a single-dish 12 m Nasmyth optics antenna which is under construction in the Puna de Atacama desert in the Province of Salta, Argentina, next to the Qubic experiment.
+The Large Latin American Millimeter Array (LLAMA) is a single-dish 12 m Nasmyth optics antenna under construction in the Puna de Atacama desert in the Province of Salta, Argentina, next to the Qubic experiment.
 The primary mirror accuracy will allow observation from 40 GHz up to 900 GHz.
 After installation it will be able to join other similar instruments to perform Very Large Base Line Interferometry or to work in standalone mode.
 Financial support is provided by the Argentinian and Brazilian governments.
 The total cost of construction, around US$20 million, and operation as well as the telescope time use will be shared equally by the two countries.
 Construction planning started in July 2014 after the formal signature of an agreement between the main institutions involved.

 Overview

 LLAMA is a joint project between Argentinian and Brazilian Astronomers to build and operate a radio telescope at submillimeter wavelengths, that can work in stand alone mode or join a Very Long Baseline Interferometry (VLBI) network.
 The main scientific institutions involved in the project are the Argentine Institute of Radio Astronomy (IAR), and the Núcleo para o Apoio da Rádio Astronomia (NARA), from the Universidade de São Paulo (Brazil).
 The telescope is located at a very high altitude (4,825 m) where the atmospheric absorption (mostly due to water vapor) allows the observation at the very short wavelengths of less than 1 mm.
 It is a multipurpose instrument that will have cryogenic receivers with very high sensitivity in order to observe very faint sources, and filters to observe the Sun.